Relaxation in dipolar spin ladders: from pair production to false-vacuum decay

 The momentum-dependent interplay between intra-leg dispersion and inter-leg pair creation is crucial for the stability of the initial spin pattern and, as shown below, also for the long-time evolution.
 Bogoliubov instability for a given quasi-momentum $k$ demands $|\epsilon_k|<|\Omega_k|$.
 Note that, whereas $|\Omega_k|$ decreases with the inter-chain separation $\Delta$, the bandwidth associated with the intra-chain dispersion $\epsilon_k$ is independent of $\Delta$.
 As a result, except in the vicinity of the magic angle $\theta_M = \arcsin(1/\sqrt{3})$ discussed below, only $k\simeq k_0\simeq 0.46\pi$, such that $\epsilon_{k_0}=0$, contribute to the instability for large-enough $\Delta$.
 However, for a finite chain with $L$ sites, the quasi-momentum takes only discrete values $\{k_j\}$.
 Therefore for system sizes where $k_0$ cannot be reached, an effective threshold $\Delta_c(\theta,L)$ emerges~(Fig.~\ref{fig:1}~(b)), such that for $\Delta>\Delta_c$, $|\epsilon_{k_j}| >|\Omega_{k_j}|$ for all $k_j$, and hence the initial spin pattern is Bogoliubov stable.
-The situation is markedly different for $\theta\simeq \theta_M$.
-At the magic angle, $\epsilon_k=0$ for all $k$, and hence $\xi_k$ is imaginary for all quasi-momenta.
+The situation is very different for $\theta\simeq \theta_M$, since $\epsilon_k=0$ for all $k$, and hence $\xi_k$ is imaginary for all quasi-momenta.
 Instability is hence strongly enhanced, being maximal for $k=0$, with $\Gamma\simeq\frac{4J}{3\Delta^2}$.

-\paragraph{Magnetization imbalance and spin distribution.--} We focus at this point on the long-time evolution, and in particular on whether the system behaves ergodically, reaching equilibrium.
-To this aim, we employ a Chebyshev expansion~\cite{fehske2007computational, SM}, which provides a numerically exact evolution for arbitrarily long times.
+\paragraph{Magnetization imbalance and spin distribution.--} The stability analysis cannot describe the relaxation dynamics beyond the initial stages.
+We focus at this point on the long-time evolution, and in particular on whether the system behaves ergodically, reaching equilibrium.
+To this aim, we employ a Chebyshev expansion~\cite{fehske2007computational, SM}, which provides a numerically exact evolution for arbitrarily long times~\cite{DTWA}.
 Due to its numerical complexity, we restrict to chains with $L=11$ rungs.
+In order to characterize the relaxation dynamics, we monitor the imbalance $\eta =m_{A}-m_{B}$, where $m_{\sigma=A,B}=\frac{1}{L}\sum_{i=1}^L \langle \hat{s}_{i\sigma}^z \rangle $ is the magnetization of chain A~(B).
+The imbalance is maximal, $\eta=1$, for the initial condition, and reaches $\eta=0$ when the up and down spins are evenly admixed between the two chains.
+Note that $\eta=1-2 n_{A}$, with $n_{A}=N_A/L$ the density of spin excitations in chain A~($N_A=\sum_i \langle \hat a_i^\dag \hat a_i \rangle$).